marcosmarva/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-In this section I will use the `weekdays()` function.
+In this section I use the `weekdays()` function.
 Now I work wih the dataset with the filled-in missing  values.
-I will create a new factor variable in the dataset with two level, weekday and weekend, indicating whether a given date is a weekday or weekend day.
+I create a new factor variable in the dataset with two level, weekday and weekend, indicating whether a given date is a weekday or weekend day.

 ```r